Learning at Work Week 2022

 The Campaign sees itself as a catalyst that promotes learning in the workplace and also provides guidance, ideas, and online and printed resources.
 Activities might include panel sessions to award ceremonies and creative workshops or a re-engagement with learning within the business.

-Organisations are encouraged to choose one of the three theme strands: human = learning, human = curiosity, human = connecting.
+Organisations were encouraged to choose one of the three theme strands: human = learning, human = curiosity, human = connecting.